Coercive behaviour and how to escape it

 Who are coercive controllers?

-The current pandemic with its restrictions on normal freedoms has had a devastating impact on women abused by coercive controllers.
+The recent pandemic with its restrictions on normal freedoms has had a devastating impact on women abused by coercive controllers.

 Lockdown has literally meant women being locked behind closed doors with their perpetrators, in many cases this has intensified the pressures, added to the abuse and increased the danger.